Hurricane & Flood Damage Claims

 Why Hire a Hurricane Damage Attorney?

-Galveston and Houston residents who lost their homes during Hurricane Ike constantly contact our hurricane lawyers, complaining that their insurance company is coming back with appraisal values that are substantially less than the actual cost to fix or rebuild their house.
+Houston, Rockport and other residents along the Texas Gulf Coast who lost their homes during Hurricane Harvey and Hurricane Ike contacted our hurricane lawyers, complaining that their insurance company is coming back with appraisal values that are substantially less than the actual cost to fix or rebuild their homes and businesses.

 The Insurance Company’s Deadlines to Either Pay or Deny your Claim